mofanv/PPFL/README.md

 # Prerequisites
-To run this application, you will need **one SGX-eabled PC** as the server and **one TrustZone-eabled device** as the client.
+To run this application, you will need **one SGX-enabled PC** as the server and **one TrustZone-enabled device** as the client.

 Check [this link](https://github.com/ayeks/SGX-hardware) and make sure your PC has SGX.

-Check [this link](https://optee.readthedocs.io/en/latest/general/platforms.html#platforms-supported) for TrustZone-eabled devices with OPTEE supports.
+Check [this link](https://optee.readthedocs.io/en/latest/general/platforms.html#platforms-supported) for TrustZone-enabled devices with OPTEE supports.

 # Setup